gitbls/sdm/Docs/Plugins.md

 * **homedir** &mdash; Specifies the home directory for the new user.
 If not specified, /home/$username is used
 * **nohomedir** &mdash; if `nohomedir=y` is specified, no home directory will be created for the user, even if `homedir` is provided
 * **nosudo** &mdash; If `nosudo=y` is specified, the user will not be enabled to use the `sudo` command.
 In other words, `sudo` is enabled by default
-* **samba** &mdash; Add the username to the samba password file.
+* **samba** &mdash; If `samba=y` is specified, add the username to the samba password file.
 If `smbpasswd` is not specified, `password` will be used.
 If neither is provided, the user will not be added to the samba password file
 * **smbpasswd** &mdash; Use this password for samba for the user instead of the user's password
 * **userlist** &mdash; The /full/path/to/logfile of a list of users to add.
 See below.
-* **log** &mdash; The /full/path/to/file of a file on the host OS where sdm is running to log all users added via the addusers plugin
+* **log** &mdash; The /full/path/to/file of a file on the host OS where sdm is running to log all users added via the addusers plugin.
+If `log` is not specified, addusers will not write a separate log file.

 The `userlist=/full/path/to/logfile` option points to a file that consists of one line per user in the format:
 ```